-On a smoothed asset basis, the investment gains and losses (gold bars) from 2012 to 2021 reflect primarily investment losses which are spread over the five successive years.
-Over the 10-year period, investment losses have added approximately \$5.62 million to the UAL.
+On a smoothed asset basis, the investment gains and losses (gold bars) from 2015 to 2024 reflect primarily investment losses which are spread over the five successive years.
+Over the 10-year period, investment losses have added approximately \$2.03 million to the UAL.

-On the liability side (gray bars), the Plan has experienced offsetting gains and losses, increasing the UAL by approximately \$2.01 million over the 10-year period.
+On the liability side (gray bars), the Plan has experienced losses in eight of the last ten years, increasing the UAL by approximately \$13.62 million over the 10-year period.
+A majority of the liability losses occurred in 2022 through 2024, primarily due to higher salary increases than expected for continuing actives.

-Assumption and plan changes (purple bars) over the last ten years have increased the UAL by approximately \$5.77 million.
+Assumption and plan changes (purple bars) over the last ten years have increased the UAL by approximately \$10.98 million.
 The only plan change during the period occurred in 2017 which increased the UAL by approximately \$1.26 million.
-The significant assumption changes have included reductions in the discount rate from 8.00% to 7.00% over the 10-year period, change in the mortality assumption in 2015, and other assumption changes resulting from the experience studies in 2014 and 2019.
+The significant assumption changes have included reductions in the discount rate from 7.50% to 6.75% over the 10-year period, change in the mortality assumption in 2015, and other assumption changes resulting from the experience study in 2019.
 It is important to note that investment return changes reflect a downward revision to the estimate of future investment earnings, and ultimately costs will be determined by actual investment earnings.
-With the continued low-interest rate environment, we are continuing to see investment consultants reduce their capital market assumptions.
-As a result, future expectations of investment returns may continue to decline necessitating further reductions in the discount rate.

 Each year the UAL is expected to decrease as the County makes contributions towards the UAL, assuming no future investment and liability gains and losses.
-Net changes due to paying down the UAL (red bars), which reflects benefit accruals and payments, contributions, and timing, have decreased the UAL by approximately \$27.98 million over the last ten years.
-In the last three years, the significant decrease in the UAL has been primarily driven by the County making contributions significantly higher than the ADC.
+Net changes due to paying down the UAL (red bars), which reflects benefit accruals and payments, contributions, and timing, have decreased the UAL by approximately \$31.40 million over the last ten years.
+From 2018 to 2021, the significant decrease in the UAL has been primarily driven by the County making contributions significantly higher than the ADC.